dotnet/corert/samples/WebApi/README.md

 # Building a WebAPI app with CoreRT

 ## Install the .NET Core SDK
-CoreRT is and AOT-optimized .NET Core runtime.
+CoreRT is an AOT-optimized .NET Core runtime.
 If you're new to .NET Core make sure to visit the [official starting page](http://dotnet.github.io).
 It will guide you through installing pre-requisites and building your first app.
 If you're already familiar with .NET Core make sure you've [downloaded and installed the .NET Core 2 SDK](https://www.microsoft.com/net/download/core).

 ## Create your app